 “Imagine if you met a new person who wanted to be your friend.
 If they asked for [money or loyalty], you’d probably laugh and walk away, right?
 Not only is that a shallow approach to friendship, but it also leaves no lasting impact on you,” HubSpot writes.
 “The same goes for establishing brand awareness among your audience.”

 Other ways to grow awareness include creating free content, offering a freemium model for services, sponsoring events, or starting a podcast.
-But how your brand connects with consumers also depends on what your brand is and who your customers are.
-Brands are wise not to attempt to be everything to everyone.
+But how your brand connects with consumers also depends on whether you're creating awareness with the right shoppers.
+AdRoll's audience targeting helps connect you with the right shoppers, in the right place, at the right time, to get new high-quality traffic to your site.

 Once a brand has figured out what it stands for, it also has to communicate those values to customers through a brand story.
 Brands can literally tell their stories on their websites, but they can also weave elements of that story into other brand assets, like posts on social media or in email outreach.
 Human beings naturally gravitate toward storytelling, and the brands that successfully communicate this message are the ones that establish authentic relationships with consumers, which Canva says helps establish a solid foundation for more equity.